adamhl8/adamhl.dev/content/blog/TypeScript Satisfies.md

 const sections: Record<string, SectionDetails> = {
   section1: {
-    detail1: ""
+    detail1: "",
   },
   section2: {
-    detail1: ""
+    detail1: "",
-  }
+  },
 }
 ```

-This allows us to add as many sections as we want (without having to *also* add the same section key to some overall `Sections` interface) and each section must be an object with the specified key/value pairs.
+This allows us to add as many sections as we want (without having to _also_ add the same section key to some overall `Sections` interface) and each section must be an object with the specified key/value pairs.

 There's a problem though.
 Let's look at what our `SectionNames` type looks like now: